lulzsun/Chegg-E-book-to-PDF/README.md

 # Chegg E-book to PDF
-This program was created by Jimmy Quach (lulzsun), designed to simply download an e-book off of chegg and convert it into a PDF.
+This program was created by Jimmy Quach (lulzsun), designed to simply download an e-book off of Chegg and convert it into a PDF.

 [![Console Application Screenshot](http://i.imgur.com/IoUZt6K.png)](http://i.imgur.com/IoUZt6K.png)